 As exhausted as I was, I could not fault the views.

-Around noon, we ate lunch and then wandered around Split, however, wandering was limited because we had all of our luggage and it was very hot.
-Somewhat defeated, we decided to call it a day and boarded a bus from Split to the Split airport.
+Around noon, we ate lunch and wandered around Split; however, wandering was limited because we had all of our luggage, and it was very hot.
+Somewhat defeated, we decided to call it a day and boarded a bus from Split to the airport.